FaceFocusVR/.github/README_BUY.md

 <br/><br/>

 ## 1. Buy:
   + The easiest way is to purchase a kit from my shop.
-Since I order in larger quantities, this is also the way cheaper option.
+Since I order in larger quantities, this is also (for most) the way cheaper option.
   + [Shop](TBD)

 ### Limitation: